 Download the NotepadReplacer program and run it.

-Choose the Notepad alternative (say, Notepad++) by browsing and selecting the executable, and complete the steps.
+Choose the Notepad alternative (say, Notepad++) by browsing and selecting the executable, click Next, and click Install.

-This program sets the debugger for Notepad automatically, redirecting it to “NotepadReplacer.exe”, a proxy program which then launches Notepad++ and passes the file name arguments to it.
+This program sets the debugger for Notepad automatically, redirecting it to “NotepadReplacer.exe,” a proxy program that in turn starts Notepad++ and passes the file name arguments to it.

 Set WshShell = WScript.CreateObject("WScript.Shell") If wscript.arguments.count <2 then WshShell.run "notepad++.exe" Else sCmd = "notepad++.exe " & """" & wscript.arguments(1) & """" WshShell.run sCmd End If